kaycebasques/rust-riscv64-qemu-starter/README.md

 [osblog]: https://osblog.stephenmarz.com/index.html

-The OS code is based off [The Adventures of OS: Making a RISC-V Operating System using Rust][osblog] by Stephen Marz.
+The OS code is based off chapter 1 in [The Adventures of OS: Making a RISC-V Operating System using Rust][osblog] by Stephen Marz.

 ## Assumptions